 The competition schedule is divided up into two separate documents.
 The first highlight deadlines and information specific for student competition teams.
 The second is for industry and faculty attendees of the both the competition and region meeting.

-Click here for the 2018 ASC Region 4 Competition Schedule – Students.
+Click here for the 2019 ASC Region 4 Competition Schedule – Students (coming soon).

-Click here for the 2018 ASC Region 4 Competition Schedule – Industry/Faculty.
+Click here for the 2019 ASC Region 4 Competition Schedule – Industry/Faculty (coming soon).

-To enter your teams, complete the following 2018 REGISTRATION FORM.
+To enter your teams, complete the following 2019 REGISTRATION FORM (coming soon).
 One registration form must be completed for each team competing.

 If paying by check, mail payment to: